dytanium/upworkrss/tasks.md

 [x] 15.
 Refactor the buttons!
 [x] 16.
 Bring over modal code and prepare it to view a listing in full detail
 17. Refactor dashboard listings with something from here: https://tailwindui.com/components/application-ui/lists/stacked-lists
+18. On delete, animate the row being removed?

 ### Sidebar